phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 Make some notes on what you would like to bring during the interview, whether telling about you or asking about the company.

 You don't need to use your notes as a teleprompter.
-But you can create some clues for "traditional" questions, such as:
+But you can create some clues for frequently asked questions, such as:

 * Tell me a little bit about yourself
 * Why did you leave (or want to leave) your last (current) job?